Yooka-Laylee: Reception

-Spin-off and other appearances
+Remake, spin-offs and other appearances

-A spin-off, Yooka-Laylee and the Impossible Lair, was released for PlayStation 4, Xbox One, Nintendo Switch, and PC on 8 October 2019.
-In contrast to the original, Impossible Lair features 2.5D levels resembling those of the Donkey Kong Country series, although it does contain a 3D overworld.

 A remake of the game entitled Yooka-Replaylee was announced in June 2024.
 In addition to updated graphics and character models, the remake features tweaked controls, rebalanced challenges and puzzles, and quality of life additions such as a map to track objectives and a fast travel system.
 Unlike the original version, all of the characters' moves are unlocked from the beginning of the game, and the world expansion mechanic has been removed, with the worlds already being fully expanded when the players first enter them.
 Additional collectible types have been implemented, including a new currency which allows players to unlock additional tonics.
-Yooka-Replaylee was released on 9 October 2025 on PlayStation 5, Xbox Series X/S, PC, and Nintendo Switch 2.
+Yooka-Replaylee was released on 9 October 2025 for the Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S.

+Playtonic has also developed spin-offs based on the game.
+Yooka-Laylee and the Impossible Lair was released for PlayStation 4, Xbox One, Nintendo Switch, and PC on 8 October 2019.
+In contrast to the original, Impossible Lair features 2.5D levels resembling those of the Donkey Kong Country series, although it does contain a 3D overworld.
+A kart racing game, Super Yooka-Laylee Kart, is currently in development.

-Yooka and Laylee appear as playable guest characters in the fighting games Mighty Fight Federation, Brawlout, and in the party battle game Brief Battles as a skin for the character Violet, and as assist characters in the beat ’em up game Jitsu Squad.
+Yooka and Laylee appear as playable guest characters in the fighting games Mighty Fight Federation, Brawlout, and in the party battle game Brief Battles as a skin for the character Violet, and as assist characters in the beat 'em up game Jitsu Squad.
 Developers Komi Games and Playtonic Games worked together to write a canonical story for characters Yooka and Laylee in Mighty Fight Federation that takes place between Yooka-Laylee and Yooka-Laylee and the Impossible Lair.
 Yooka and Laylee each appear as paid costumes in Fall Guys.